Trump says US 'working hard' on Puerto Rico disaster response

 Responding Tuesday, Yulín Cruz said, "These are two different topics.
 One topic is the massive debt, which we know we have and it's been dealt with.
 But you don't put debt above people, you put people above debt."

-Trump himself has vowed to travel to Puerto Rico, as he did in the immediate aftermath of storms in Texas and Florida, but officials say the devastated territory is not yet capable of hosting a presidential visit.
+Trump traveled to Texas and Florida in the immediate aftermath of the major storms that struck them earlier this month, but officials said Monday the devastated territory was not yet capable of hosting a presidential visit.
+In announcing his upcoming visit on Tuesday, Trump said he may also stop in the US Virgin Islands.

 Asked about a potential visit from the President, Yulín Cruz defended Trump and emphasized the need for federal funding.